 The requirements for parkland alienation bills vary depending upon whether or not State dollars have been invested in the municipal park that is being considered for a potential change of use.
-In cases where State dollars were invested using a grant, in addition to having the Legislature approve the alienation, the municipality that received the grant is subject to certain requirements upon accepting that grant.
-In these cases, common law requires the municipality to provide lands of equal fair market value to replace the parkland being lost.
+In cases where State dollars were invested using a grant, in addition to having the State Legislature approve the alienation, the municipality that received the grant is subject to certain requirements upon accepting that grant.
+In these cases, in addition to common law, there are also statutes that require the municipality to provide lands of equal fair market value to replace the parkland being lost.